 Welcome to a new earth!
 Here monsters roam around freely, vying with the human civilization to rule the world.
 Responding to the monster threat, some humans have come together to form a superhero organization whose main objective is to segregate the heroes according to class and rank and to send them in according to the level of threat reported.

 Enter Saitama.
 A guy in his mid-20s living an average life.
 He tries to save money and is always on the lookout for the next bargain sale.
 He washes his own clothes and cooks his own dinner.
-When he is free, he loves watching tv in his pyjamas.
+When he is free, he loves watching tv in his pajamas.
 Basically, he is the quintessential bachelor.

 But there is one thing which separates him from the rest.
 He is a superhero for fun!